-- □ Job Opportunities: Full-time and part-time employment opportunities are posted on a job board located upstairs in the Student Center, C-216. - ☐ Georgia Hire: Through Georgia Hire, students and alumni who are job seeking can search the campus' unique and password-protected database 24 hours a day.
+- Job Opportunities: Full-time and part-time employment opportunities can be viewed in the Career Center or online at www.collegecentral.com/darton this online job board gives students the opportunity to view jobs, post resumes, and apply online for on or off campus positions. - Georgia Hire: Through Georgia Hire, students and alumni who are job seeking can search the campus' unique and password-protected database 24 hours a day.
 Resumes may be posted online, and a host of other career resources may be accessed.